 The History of St John’s, Soldiers Hill

-For more than 150 years, St John’s Anglican Church has stood as a place of worship, welcome, and Christian witness on Soldiers Hill.
+For more than 160 years, St John’s Anglican Church has stood as a place of worship, welcome, and Christian witness on Soldiers Hill.

 A Parish Rooted in Ballarat’s Beginnings

-• beautiful yet simple timber interior
+• its simple yet beautiful timber interior

 • sacramental and prayerful worship

-• warm pastoral care for the local community
+• warm pastoral care

 The Anglo-Catholic Tradition in Ballarat